rubillos/RV-Bridge/README.md

 ## Firmware Setup

 - The project is set up for compilation with PlatformIO.
+    * I use it via Microsoft's Visual Studio Code.
-- You can also use the Arduino IDE.
-You'll need to install the following libraries:
+- Pretty sure you could also use the Arduino IDE.
+You'd need to install the following libraries:
     * elapsedMillis
     * miwagner/ESP32CAN
     * homespan/HomeSpan